netik1020/Concise-iPython-Notebooks-for-Deep-learning/README.md

 3.1.
 [Text_classifier](./Text_Classification/classification_imdb.ipynb) – Performs text classification by using different architecture/ layers like GRU, LSTM, Sequence-self-attention, multi-head-attention, global max pooling and global average pooling.
 Different combinations of above layers can be used by passing arguments to a function to train the different models.
 GloVe and FastText embeddings have been experimented with.

 3.2.
-Text_Classifer_2 – Here GloVe and FastText embeddings have been used as different features and there features are concatenated just before the dense layers.\
+[Text_Classifer_2](./Text_Classification/self_Attn_on_seperate_fets_of_2embds.ipynb) – Here GloVe and FastText embeddings have been used as different features and there features are concatenated just before the dense layers.
+The final f1 score (90.5) for this notebook is highest among all the methods.

 4. [Relation Extraction](./Semantic_Relation_Extraction/) – Data from SemEval_task8 is used to show an example of finding relations between two entities in a sentence.
 A keras model is built with concatenation of RNN features, self-attention features and max pooled features of the entities in the sentence.